“Don’t wait until it’s become overwhelming before you seek support.”

 A fun activity like an escape room, followed by chocolate and a cup of tea on my sofa!

 For what in your life do you feel most grateful?

 Can I cheat and say two things?
-Firstly, my daughter being back at home and managing her health and secondly my secondary school teachers who supported me through school and without realising it, kept me alive.
+Firstly, my daughter being back at home and managing her health.

 Complete this sentence: “Ace mental health for me means…